EthyMoney/TsukiBot/common/commands.md

 + `.tb shortcut <prefix>` : Set a custom prefix to access CMC in the server. <br>
 Alphanumeric and/or `! $ % . _ , < > = + * &`; max.
 3 characters and can only be set by a server admin.<br>
-When calling your shortcut for prices, you can add a `*` or `+` right behind the shortcut set to call the coin(s) in satoshi prices.
+When calling your shortcut for prices, you can add a `*` or `+` right behind the shortcut to call the coin(s) in satoshi prices.
 See the examples down below to see this in action.
 + `.tbpop` : Get prices of some popular coins
 + `.tbp` : Poloniex ETH/USD price
 + `.tbb` : Bittrex ETH/USD price

 The following can be used like the ones above to get ETH/USD prices **OR** they can have a comparison currency passed to them them. `<comparison>` is optional and will default to USD if none is provided.
 USD, EUR, and BTC is supported for the comparison.
-`.tbg <comparison>` : Coinbase ETH price in terms of the proivded comparison currency.
++ `.tbg <comparison>` : Coinbase ETH price in terms of the proivded comparison currency.
-`.tbk <comparison>` : Kraken ETH price in terms of the provided comparison currency.
++ `.tbk <comparison>` : Kraken ETH price in terms of the provided comparison currency.

 <br>